How a Men's T-Shirt Should Fit: A Guide to Find the Perfect T-Shirt

 • If you have a bit of a gut, get something that fits well near the chest and arms, but remains a bit loser throughout the torso.
 This will minimize the appearance of a larger stomach without having to wear a bulky T-shirt.

 As always, let me know if you have any questions.
 If you want to find the perfect t-shirt for yourself, you have plenty to work with here, but we can get even more detailed, covering your style from head to toe.
-Apply for the initial assessment where I give you expert advice on things you can do to make improvements right away.
-You’ll even get a personalized video where I walk you through it all.
-Sign up here and I’ll talk to you soon.
+Apply for Style Strategy call with me where I’ll give you expert advice on things you can do to make improvements right away and how we may be able to help.

 Patrick Kenger